ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 ### Stamina improvements

-A [change](https://github.com/ppy/osu/pull/31337) proposed by [ltca](https://osu.ppy.sh/users/11475208) has been created in order to better factor speed into stamina calculations:
+A [change](https://github.com/ppy/osu/pull/31337) proposed by ::ltca::{ user-id=11475208 } has been created in order to better factor speed into stamina calculations:

 - Monos now have an additional buff to acknowledge the stamina required to keep up with rapid single-colour patterns, especially at higher BPMs
 - Stamina now considers the density and BPM of consecutive objects, awarding extra bonuses for faster patterns

 ### Convert changes

-Star rating for convert beatmaps have been improved, thanks to a [set](https://github.com/ppy/osu/pull/31196) of [changes](https://github.com/ppy/osu/pull/31546) proposed by [ltca](https://osu.ppy.sh/users/11475208).
+Star rating for convert beatmaps have been improved, thanks to a [set](https://github.com/ppy/osu/pull/31196) of [changes](https://github.com/ppy/osu/pull/31546) proposed by ::ltca::{ user-id=11475208 }.
 There is no longer any blanket star rating nerf for converts, because they're instead now more properly addressed in various areas:

 - Low accuracy is punished more harshly on beatmaps with a lot of mono patterns
 - Difficult converts usually increase the amount of available fingers due to techniques such as "TL tapping", thus stamina difficulty is decreased proportionally to match this added availability